NiukaloTetiana/kanban-test/README.md

 # Kanban Board

 This app allows users to load and manage issues from GitHub repositories by entering the repo URL.
-Issues are categorized into three columns: ToDo, In Progress, and Done.
+Issues are categorized into three columns: **ToDo**, **InProgress**, and **Done**.
 You can drag and drop issues between columns to organize them.
-Your changes are saved locally in your browser.
-So even if you switch repositories or refresh the page, your adjustments will remain intact.
+Your changes are saved locally in your browser, so even if you switch repositories or refresh the page, your adjustments will remain intact.

 ![Kanban Board](./public/1.webp)

+---

-## Functionality
+## 🛠️ Functionality

 - **Enter the Repository URL**: